-The EPA's VGP specifies a Total Residual Chlorine (TRC) limit of 100 $\mu$ g/l (micrograms per liter) for ballast water, and of the systems outlined in this report, 26 utilize or generate chlorine or chlorinated compounds.
+The EPA's VGP specifies a Total Residual Chlorine (TRC) limit of $100 \, \mu g/l$ (micrograms per liter) for ballast water, and of the systems outlined in this report, 26 utilize or generate chlorine or chlorinated compounds.
 Systems subject to VGP TRC limits are summarized in table VI-5.
 Currently, regulation of TRC in ballast water discharges in California occurs through the VGP and the Water Board's Section 401 Certification.
 The Water Board is in the process of adopting amendments to the California Ocean Plan that will bring current state law for vessel discharges under the purview of the Ocean Plan.
-Total residual chlorine would not be allowed to exceed 60 $\mu$ g/l in ocean waters (or 20 $\mu$ g/l in freshwater or in enclosed bays such as San Francisco Bay) by the letter of the California certification of the VGP.
+Total residual chlorine would not be allowed to exceed $60 \, \mu g/l$ in ocean waters (or $20 \, \mu g/l$ in freshwater or in enclosed bays such as San Francisco Bay) by the letter of the California certification of the VGP.
 All vessels that discharge ballast in California waters must comply with the conditions of California's 401 certification of the EPA VGP, which contains limits for TRC.
 Vendors and vessel owners/operators must consult with the Water Board and EPA to ensure that vessel discharges comply with all other applicable effluent requirements.

-Of the 13 systems with the potential to meet California standards for organism levels in discharged ballast water (see Efficacy section above), seven provided data demonstrating that TRC (sometimes measured as TRO = Total Residual Oxidants) was neutralized by an adaptable and automated neutralization step.
-One system produced chlorinated compounds but was not compliant with federal VGP TRC limits, and four systems utilized technologies to kill organisms in ballast water that do not include the addition or generation of chlorine or chlorine compounds.
+Of the 12 systems that have demonstrated the ability to meet California standards for organism levels in discharged ballast water (see Efficacy section above), seven provided data demonstrating that TRC (sometimes measured as TRO = Total Residual Oxidants) was neutralized by an adaptable and automated neutralization step.
+One system produced chlorinated compounds but was not compliant with federal VGP TRC limits, and three systems utilized technologies to kill organisms in ballast water that do not include the addition or generation of chlorine or chlorine compounds.